Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Related work

 The main characteristic of the previous NAS proposals is the evolution of the DL model guided by a single objective, usually the accuracy or another that measures the performance of the network.
 The following proposals share a common aspect: the evolution of the model is done using more than one objective.
 This leads to the algorithms in the field of MONAS.

 We can find several approaches of MONAS that have been applied to diverse fields with great results.
 One of them is presented in \citep{Elsken2019EfficientMN}.
-This work propose a MONAS that lets the approximation of the Pareto-front of all the architectures.
+This work proposes a MONAS that lets the approximation of the Pareto-front of all the architectures.
 In relation to medical images area, in \citep{BALDEONCALISTO2020325} a MONAS that evolves both accuracy and model size is proposed.
 Moreover, following this research in medical images, in \citep{baldeon}, the authors use a MO evolutionary based algorithm that minimizes both the expected segmentation error and number of parameters in the network.
 Another interesting work is presented in \citep{calistonas}, in which they have created a pipeline for the automatic design of neural architectures while optimizing the network's accuracy and size.

 Typically, MONAS evaluate two or three objectives.
 A common objective is usually the performance of the network.
 The others objectives are related with the complexity of the network and other empirical and measurable objectives.
-In \citep{moevo1}, the authors propose a multi-objective evolutionary algorithm for the design of DNN for image classification, adopting the classification performance and the number of floating-point operations as its objectives.
-Another example is DeepMaker, \citep{LONI2020102989}, which is a multi-objective evolutionary approach that considers both the accuracy of the network and its size to evolve robust DNN architectures for embedded devices.
+In \citep{moevo1}, the authors propose a MOEA for the design of DNN for image classification, adopting the classification performance and the number of floating-point operations as its objectives.
+Another example is DeepMaker, \citep{LONI2020102989}, which is a MOEA approach that considers both the accuracy of the network and its size to evolve robust DNN architectures for embedded devices.

 There are some well-known MOEAs in the literature.
 One of them is NSGA-II.
 A new version of it has been developed to use it for NAS \citep{nsganet}, called NSGA-Net.
-This proposal looks for the best architecture through a three-step search based an initialization step, followed by an exploration step that performs the EA operators to create new architectures, and an exploitation step that uses the previous knowledge of all the evaluated architectures.
+This proposal looks for the best architecture through a three-step search based on an initialization step, followed by an exploration step that performs the EA operators to create new architectures, and an exploitation step that uses the previous knowledge of all the evaluated architectures.